 10.1.5.6.1.2 Subscribe group dynamic data response

-Table 10.1.5.6.1.2-1 describes the information flow subscribe group dynamic data response from the MC service server to the MC service client and from the MC service server to the group management server.
+Table 10.1.5.6.1.2-1 describes the information flow subscribe group dynamic data response from the MC service server to the MC service client and from the MC service server to the group management server and from the MC service server to the group management server.
 This information flow from the MC service server to the MC service client is sent individually addressed on unicast or multicast.

 Table 10.1.5.6.1.2-1: Subscribe group dynamic data response